- Details

 - Category: Homeowner

-All this water—Am I covered for that in Oregon?
+All this water!
+Am I covered for it in Oregon?

-Fall, winter, spring—in Oregon, that means water.
+Fall, winter, and spring in Oregon mean water.
+Lots of water.
 Are you covered?
 Generally speaking, it depends on the type and amount of coverage you have.
-Car insurance, renters insurance, condo insurance, homeowner’s insurance, and flood insurance all offer different amounts and types of water coverage.
+Car, renter, condo, homeowner, and flood insurance each offer different amounts and kinds of water coverage.

 Suppose you have “Full Coverage” on your Oregon auto insurance.
-In that case, you have coverage for loss due to flood (comprehensive) or even if you have an accident and end up in a creek (collision).
+In that case, you have coverage for loss due to flood (comprehensive) or if you run off the road and end up in a creek (collision).
 If you have “Liability Only,” then you would have no water damage coverage unless you are involved in an accident that is someone else’s fault.
 The insurance cost depends on many factors; call a local agent for a quote.

-Water damage under an Oregon renters insurance policy is one of the least appreciated coverages provided by an insurance policy.
-In most circumstances, water damage claims under a renters insurance policy result from someone else’s (aka neighbor) activities.
-Think fire two floors up and water hoses pouring into their apartment—water draining down into yours.
-Make sure you read your policy as there are usually limits to how much will be paid.
-Most renters insurance policies run about $175 a year.
+Water damage under an Oregon renter insurance policy is one of the policy’s least appreciated coverages.
+In most circumstances, a water damage claim under renter insurance results from someone else’s (e.g., neighbor) activities.
+Think fire two floors up and fire hoses gushing water into their apartment and draining down into yours.
+Please read your policy, as insurance companies limit how much they will pay on water damage claims.
+Most renter insurance policies run about $175 a year.

 In Oregon, home/condo insurance coverage works much like renters insurance.
-Both policies cover sewer backups (toilet overflow) and cover things like rain/ice/snow.
-But again, water damage is typically limited under most policies.
+Both policies cover sewer backups (toilet overflow) and things like rain/ice/snow (roof leak or collapse.)
+Again, companies limit water damage under most policies.
 You will always have a deductible.
 Most importantly, it does not cover water coming from the ground up.
-Overflow from rivers, creeks, or whatever the source is covered only by flood insurance.
-Most homeowners pay about $650 a year for their insurance; condo insurance is about half because it only covers the home from the studs in the wall inward.
+Overflow from rivers, creeks, lakes, or other sources is covered only by flood insurance.
+Most homeowners pay about $1250 a year for their insurance in Oregon; condo insurance is about half because it only covers the home from the studs in the wall inward.
+It covers things like fire, theft, windstorm, and hail, but not flood.

-Oregon flood insurance.
-This is the coverage that no one ever thinks they really need until they find themselves in a flood situation.
-Even a tree falling because the ground is too saturated and hitting your house is covered by flood insurance, not your home insurance policy.
-The tree fell because there was too much water in the ground—flood-related.
+Oregon flood insurance is the coverage that no one ever thinks they need until they find themselves in a flood situation.
+Even a tree falling because the ground is too saturated and hitting your house would be covered by flood insurance, not your home insurance policy.
+The tree fell because of too much groundwater, making it flood-related.
 Flood insurance does not mean your roof is leaking.
 Again, think ground up.
-Did the problem start from water rising?
-If so, not homeowners insurance, but flood insurance.
-Most flood insurance runs around $300 per year, but depending on where you live, it could be as high as $2,500.
+Did the loss start from the water rising?
+If so, homeowners insurance doesn’t, but flood insurance will.
+Most flood insurance starts around $1200 per year if your home is in a flood zone, but depending on where you live, it could be as high as $10,000 or more.
 An insurance agent qualified to sell flood insurance can give you a quote.